-Then in 2006, Proposition 1B, which the Legislature placed on the ballot, authorized a \$19 billion general obligation bond for transportation.
+Then in 2006, Proposition 1B, which the Legislature placed on the ballot and passed by the voters, authorized a \$19 billion general obligation bond for transportation.
 Originally, the state General Fund repaid bonds issued under Prop.
 1B, but beginning in the 2010-11 Fiscal Year, gasoline excise taxes, pursuant to the gas tax swap, provide funds to repay those bonds.
 (Because of the passage of Proposition 22 in November 2010, the state now uses commercial vehicle weight fees rather than gasoline excise taxes to repay these bonds.)